jsoverson/hackium/README.md

 Use `hackium init script` to generate a sample script.

-## Plugins
+## Plugin API

-Plugins are just simple JavaScript objects with the following properties that tie into the lifecycle of a Hackium instance and browser launch.
+Plugins are JavaScript objects with properties that tie into the Hackium lifecycle.
 See [hackium-plugin-preserve-native](https://github.com/jsoverson/hackium-plugin-preserve-native) for an example of a plugin that injects JavaScript into the page to preserve native functions.

 ```
 {